 CORONAVIRUS UPDATE 3/16/2020

-We at Family Healthcare of Fairfax want you, our patients, to be fully informed about the coronavirus epidemic and confident that we will help you weather any illness, deliver calm for your fears, and provide clarity during this uncertain time.
+We at Family Healthcare of Fairfax want you, our patients, to receive coronavirus updates and be fully informed about the coronavirus epidemic and confident that we will help you weather any illness, deliver calm for your fears, and provide clarity during this uncertain time.
 Our providers and staff are caring professionals who are dedicated to your health and well-being.
 We welcome your questions and we are here to serve you.

 The purpose of this letter is to provide information and guidance.
 Much has been reported in the media and most of you are aware of the basics.
 The novel (new) coronavirus causes the illness called Covid-19.
 It is a highly contagious virus that has entered our country with travelers from other countries and has begun to spread in communities.
 While people of any age can be infected, we are concerned most about patients who are elderly and those with pre-existing medical conditions.
 We urge everyone to protect themselves by limiting exposure to large groups of people, limiting travel to essential trips, by washing hands frequently with soap and warm water and by staying home if you have an illness.

 If you suspect that you have had exposure to a Covid-19 infected individual, call our office for advice about testing and care.
-We will ask for specifics so be prepared to share that information (Person in same building vs. the guy at the next desk).
+We will ask for specifics so be prepared to share that information (Person in the same building vs. the guy at the next desk).
 Please do not walk into our office without calling ahead.
 The same applies to those patients who have had recent travel to countries with numerous Covid-19 infections or who have had close contact with someone recently returning from an infected area.

-If you have an illness, especially if the symptoms include fever, cough or shortness of breath, call our office for advice.
+If you have an illness, especially if the symptoms include fever, cough, or shortness of breath, call our office for advice.
 We will ask a series of questions over the phone and advise you about the care you need and the best location to receive that care.

 Most illnesses at this time of year are viral or bacterial illnesses that are common and treatable, not Covid-19.
 When you call for an appointment, our staff will ask more questions than usual about your illness before scheduling an appointment.
 This will be done to identify possible Covid-19 cases but also may help us advise you about your illness rather than to bring you into the office for care.